 Scoring calls are of the utmost importance.
 The downfield observer(s) need to stay far enough downfield to be in position for any play at the goal line or back line.
-When a catch is made near the goal line but in the central zone, verbally call "Not in!" to indicate that play should continue.
-No hand signal accompanies this call.
+When a catch is made near the goal line but in the playing field proper, verbally call "Not in!" to indicate that play should continue and signal with one arm pointed down the sideline (opposite direction from the end zone under attack (see Appendix 2 - Hand Signals).
 Remember that when playing with observers, any goal calls by the offense are not valid.
-When a catch is made in the end zone, continue to watch the entire catch, including any subsequent related actions such as bobbling.
+When a catch is made in the end zone, continue to watch the entirety of the catch, including any subsequent related actions such as bobbling.
 Once you have confirmed the receiver has survived ground contact, verbally call "In!" and signal only that the receiver is in the end zone (see Appendix 2 - Hand Signals).
 Do not signal a goal until it is clear that no call negates the score.
 Note that when a player is ruled in the end zone (with no outstanding calls), the point is over, even if that player does not realize and throws a subsequent incompletion.
 In these cases, you are considered to have "best perspective."
-Remember, an in/out call is separate from and unrelated to an up or down call.
-Since up or down is not an active observer call, it is the players' responsibility to make that call, and up/down should not be considered when making an in or out call.
+Remember, an in/not-in call is separate from and unrelated to an up or down call.
+Since up or down is not an active observer call, it is the players' responsibility to make that call, and up/down should not be considered when making an in-the-endzone call.